Want to Ref?

 How Much Does the Online Theory Component or Entry-Level Clinic Cost to Take?

-The SSA does not charge a fee to take the online theory component.
-However, the SSA has an annual fee for referees that is (typically) either $45 (for those aged 14-15) or $80 (aged 16+) for "district" local referees.
+The CSA charges a fee to take the SmarterU course for the Entry Level Clinic.
+The SSA does not charge a fee to take the Google Classroom for the Small-Sided Clinic.
+There is a charge for the Entry-Level Clinic or the Small-Sided Clinic.
+It varies depending on the costs of the facilities used.
+The SSA also has an annual fee for referees that ranges from $40 (ages 12-13), $45 (ages 14-15) or $80 (aged 16+) for "district" local referees.
 Regional, provincial and national referees pay different fees to the SSA/CSA.

 How Much Can I Make?
 What Do I Get Paid?
 When Do I Get Paid?

 Game rates vary by age group and by assignment type (Head Referee vs Assistant Referees).
-The lowest game rates are between $15-$20 for an assistant referee assignment at the youngest age categories while the game rates for the highest adult head referee assignments are upwards of $60 per game.
+The lowest game rates are between $13-$20 per game assignment at the youngest age categories while the game rates for the highest adult head referee assignments are upwards of $60 per game.
 Most game rates range from $20 to $40 per game.

 How much a referee can make will depend on how many games they are willing to do and are capable of doing.
 Please note that new referees will not typically get a lot of assignments right out of the entry-level clinic because they are not experienced enough to do the higher-level games.
 New referees need to be mentored and do well in their assignments to progress (i.e. increase in levels) to get access to higher-level matches.
 Again, this takes time (usually years) to advance to a top district level referee (or higher).

 The RSRA pays referees on a monthly basis.
-However, it should be noted there is about 4-6 week delay to receive payment.
+However, it should be noted there is about a 2-week delay to receive payment after the end of the month.
 The RSRA also charges a 10% administration fee on all game fees earned.
 The administration fee pays for the operational costs of the RSRA.